Overview and Scrutiny: Overview and scrutiny in Wales

 The Local Government (Wales) Measure sets out governance requirements for Welsh authorities.
 Welsh councils must operate executive arrangements and therefore must have overview and scrutiny committees.
 The powers of those committees are similar to those in England, although there are some differences, particularly in respect of powers over partners (termed as "designated persons").

 The Well-being of Future Generations (Wales) Act 2015 means that public bodies are having to think differently about the long-term sustainability of the design and delivery of services: this in turn has implications for the planning and prioritisation of scrutiny work.
 A Future Generations Framework for Scrutiny has been produced to support this.

 The Wales Audit Office has carried out sustained work to support the improvement of scrutiny in Welsh local authorities.
 Audit work in the 22 Welsh local authorities in 2017/18 led to the production in 2019 of a checklist to guide improvement.

 Overview and scrutiny in Northern Ireland

 The Local Government (Northern Ireland) Act 2014 allowed new councils to choose between a number of governance options, one of which involves an executive/scrutiny split.
 Powers for these committees broadly reflect the powers of overview and scrutiny committees in England and Wales.
 As of 2020 no Northern Ireland council has chosen to adopt a governance model which incorporates overview and scrutiny.

+Scrutiny in Scotland

+Councils in Scotland conduct internal scrutiny of their own activities through an audit or scrutiny committee, whose role is to examine the performance and management of risk within the council.
+Scottish rules allow that in some cases these committees are led by someone who is not a councillor, or by member of the opposition.